 Throughout the four-day long conference discussions will be held on a range of topics, with a focus on political-security, sociocultural, and economics.
 At the conclusion of the conference a ‘Pampanga Youth Resolution’ will be drafted.

-Thomson Ch’ng, founder and project director of AYO, said “today’s youth are arising to shape the future of their countries and the world.
+Thomson Ch’ng, project director of AYC, said “today’s youth are arising to shape the future of their countries and the world.
 They want to be heard, included in decision-making processes, and more importantly, to make changes.

 “This conference will give Asean youth an opportunity to raise their concerns, discuss solutions, and formulate an action plan that we hope will gain widespread support from Asean member nations and civil society.”